dsw7/DSW-Thesis/thesis_MetAromatic_cplusplus/README.txt

 * David *

 A working C++ implementation of the Met-aromatic algorithm.
-I intend on wrapping this in Python and calling main() as an external.
-This script assumes that a PDB file is in pwd which would be done by taking advantage of Python's urllib.request lib.
+I might interface this with Python to take advantage of urllib.request() for fetching PDB files over FTP, vs. using something like libcurl in C++.